Updated: 12 October, 2015 (fixed some typos, plus a bit of a timeline problem I didn't clarify well, and edited a few parts)

 And so Hazel mostly stuck with Neville, and their friendship grew from strength to strength.
 She learned that she couldn't have befriended a more loyal and stalwart boy.
 He was a well of hidden depths and strengths.
 Really, if not for the godsibling relationship they shared due to their mothers being each other's godmother, Hazel would have fallen head over heels for him.
 When she learned of it however, her affections became locked as firmly platonic, sisterly.

-It was through Neville that she got to know Augusta Longbottom, when he invited her to visit over the Christmas holiday of first year.
+It was through Neville that she got to know Augusta Longbottom, when he invited her to visit over the Christmas break of first year.
 A more intimidating woman Hazel had never met, and she worried at first that Madam Longbottom disapproved of her.
-But Neville assured her that it was simply his grandmother's way, to be so stern and aloof.
+But Neville assured her that it was simply his grandmother's way to be so stern and aloof.
 If she didn't like Hazel, she would not be invited back to Longbottom Demesne.
-And so it was with great joy and relief that Hazel found Madam Longbottom personally inviting her to visit over the summer holidays, when next they met at King's Cross at the end of the school year.
+And so it was with great joy and relief to Hazel that, when next they met at King's Cross at the end of the school year, she found Madam Longbottom personally inviting her to visit over the summer holidays.

 When she visited during holidays after fourth year, seeing Madam Longbottom for the first time since that revelation, Hazel presented the woman with a bouquet of flowers carefully chosen to convey gratitude and thanks and appreciation, and a full, deep curtsey of intense respect.
 For the first time she saw the older woman's countenance turn fond, outside of the very rare occasions she bestowed a soft look on Neville or his parents in St Mungo's.

 "Call me Augusta, dear," she had told Hazel, patting her cheek and laying a kiss on her brow, while Neville looked on with pride and happiness.